kbenard/IoT-management-hub/README.md

   - The actual implementation of the API routes logic came then with proper data manipulation.
 It was finalized with work on the Device controller unit testing script.
   - Data validation implementation then came to ensure the data supplied to the web app is adhering to the wanted data model, notably with the updateService API route.
 - **Testing:** Testing of every route and use case with unit testing script & Curl.
 Supplying of sample data structures & example bash commands covering most use cases.
 - **Documentation:** Writing the contents of the README.md file with Summary of Approach & Challenges, Intructions.
-Writing of a short API documentation.
+Writing of a concise API documentation.
 - **Final Preparations:** Making sure everything is ready to be delivered to the reviewer, database access is sorted, credentials are ready to be securely shared, testing the setup process on a separate user and testing everything works.
+- **Extra:** `device-simulator` interval routine running in the background to simulate IoT device "live" data.
+Monitoring dashboard created on MongoDB Atlas to report on the "live" IoT data of the `device-simulator` loop.

+## Challenges

 In terms of challenges that I encountered:
 - Navigating technologies I was not familiar with & integrating those together in a coherent manner suitable to fulfil the challenge's requirements and specs in a timely manner.